 Airport Ground Support Equipment

 The Department is making grant funding available for Airport Ground Support Equipment (AGSE) diesel emissions reduction projects eligible under DERA.
 This funding will be for the replacement or powering of eligible AGSE units with electric-powered AGSE units.
-Applications are due to the Department’s Division of Air Resource Management by June 29, 2018.
-The application worksheet can be found at:
+Applications were due to the Department’s Division of Air Resource Management by June 29, 2018.

 Past Florida Projects